first-line-outsourcing/flo.sls/README.md

    - Open env.yml file, you can see stage sections here.
 For example, `local`, `dev`, and `prod`.
 If you deploy on production use `prod` section and do not touch other sections.
-   - Input your AWS region, for example, `us-east-1`
-   - Go to AWS Console `Key Management Service` and create Symmetric key in your region
+   - Go to AWS Console `Key Management Service` and create Symmetric key in your region (or use existent)
    - In the root folder of the project create kms_key.yml file and copy your key (Key ID) here like
      ```
      ${stage}: your_key_here
      ```
      Where stage can be `local`, `dev`, `test` and `prod`
    - You can add any environment variables.
 If you need to secure them, encrypt them.
+It\`s recommended to use [params](https://www.serverless.com/framework/docs/guides/parameters#stage-parameters) for none secure variables.
    - Copy the value of variable and run the command in the root of the project
      ```
      sls env --attribute VARIABLE_NAME --value variable_value --stage your_stage --encrypt